 - Letters of Recommendation: Three letters of recommendation are required.
 Science professors who can attest to your academic or professional experience are recommended over other referees.
 The online application will request the referee's contact info for electronic submission.

 - Statement of Purpose: In one to two pages, address your interest in MCBD Program and how you hope to utilize this MS program in your career path.

 - Test Scores: Upload your GRE, MCAT, USMLE, or DAT score report.

-- Exemptions are ONLY approved for i) Canadian citizens or ii) applicants who have received a bachelor's or master's degree from a US academic institution.
+- Exemptions are approved for i) Canadian citizens or ii) applicants who have received a bachelor's or master's degree from a US academic institution.
 In these circumstances, the English proficiency exam will be waived after the online application has been submitted and reviewed by the admissions committee.

 - Application Fee: Pay the $50 application fee to submit your application.

 Department of Pathology